alisajid962/alisajid962/README.md

 - Interactive visual tool demonstrating BFS and DFS traversal step-by-step in real time
 - Designed to help students understand graph algorithms through dynamic visualization of node states

-> 💡 *Tip: link each project title above directly to its repo once you rename/organize them on your profile.*

 ---

 ### 🎓 Education